ihmeuw/pseudopeople/docs/source/noise/row_noise.rst

 race/ethnicity) and mode of contact (e.g., mail/online, telephone, personal
 visit).
-To simulate nonresponse bias in the Decennial Census and household surveys, the user can choose an overall rate of nonresponse, and pseudopeople will scale the nonresponse rates for different demographic subgroups to match the overall target.
+To simulate nonresponse bias in the Decennial Census and household surveys, the user can choose an overall rate of nonresponse, and pseudopeople will scale the nonresponse rates for different demographic subgroups to approximate the overall target.
 The data sources used to inform differential nonresponse rates and default overall nonresponse rates for the simulated Decennial Census and household surveys are